cowprotocol/docs/docs/cow-protocol/tutorials/integrations/scripts/order-meta-data-appdata/create-a-meta-data-document.md

 For a complete list of meta-data that can be attach check [@cowprotocol/app-data](https://github.com/cowprotocol/app-data)

-Know that you know how to create meta-data documents, let's review how to get the `appData` that we need when we post orders.
+Now that you know how to create meta-data documents, let's review how to get the `appData` that we need when we post orders.
 Just a hint, this `appData` is deterministic based on the content of the meta-data document.